 After a bachelor degree in Marketing she did many internship for event companies.

-Next to her activities at Bepact, Tayanne is also Communication Assistant for Panache Diffusion, a theater production and distribution company.
+Next to her activities at Bepact, Tayanne is also an Event Manager for her company TS EVENT.

 Tayanne will secure the Bepact administration on Mondays and Fridays.email@example.com